 50°F and 20°F Alternative Urban Emission Test.

-If a vehicle qualifies for the Urban Alternative Emission Test, the 50°F and 20°F emission test shall be performed using the Alternative Urban Emission Test in lieu of the Urban Charge-Depleting Emission Test or Urban Charge-Sustaining Emission Test.
+If a vehicle qualifies for the Alternative Urban Emission Test, the 50°F and 20°F emission test shall be performed using the Alternative Urban Emission Test in section E.5 in lieu of the Urban Charge-Depleting Emission Test or Urban Charge-Sustaining Emission Test.

+* * * *